bfritscher/cours-ptw-slides/zero_to_hero_tools_and_git.md

 # Assignment 2

-Publish your final CV site on Github and provide the link on cyberlearn.
+Publish your final CV site on Github and provide the link in the REAMDE.md file of ...
+Create A Pull request.

+# Adding interactions to the web